maheshj01/furdle/README.md

 - Supports Dark mode
 - Share puzzle results
 - Runs on all platforms
+- Restore State of the game exactly where you left off
 - Different Difficulty mode (easy, medium ,hard)

 ### Try it on the web https://furdle.web.app/